 The subject of vaccinations for older cats can be a difficult one.
 On the one hand, older cats have weaker immune systems.
 On the other, they’ll be hit harder by any side effects.

-One thing is certain – if your cat is living with a chronic illness, avoid vaccination.
+If your elderly cat has a chronic illness, then you should avoid vaccination.
 These treatments can aggravate problems with the heart and kidneys.

-If your cat has tolerated vaccinations well in the past, there is no reason to deny them boosters.
+If your cat has tolerated vaccinations well in the past, there is no reason to deny her boosters.
 It’s advisable if your cat roams outside.
+Indoor cats have completely different requirements.

 Respiratory illnesses, which vaccinations protect against, can be lethal for senior cats.
 Also, any other disease can rapidly spread if the animal is not protected.

-If you adopt an older cat, gather as much information as possible about their medical history.
+If you adopt an older cat, gather as much information as possible about her medical history.
 This will be indispensable in judging whether your cat can safely tolerate vaccinations.

 If you adopt from a shelter, ask if vaccinations have already been administered.
 This is often the case in shared living arrangements.
 Do not subject your cat to unnecessary vaccinations.